 Our consolidated financial statements are prepared in accordance with GAAP.
 The application of GAAP requires us to make estimates and assumptions that affect the reported values of assets and liabilities at the date of our financial statements, the reported amounts of revenues and expenses during the reporting period, and the related disclosures of contingent assets and liabilities.
 We use estimates throughout our financial statements, which are influenced by management's judgment and uncertainties.
 Our estimates are based on historical trends, industry standards, and various other assumptions that we believe are applicable and reasonable under the circumstances at the time the consolidated financial statements are prepared.
 Our Audit Committee reviews our significant accounting policies and critical estimates.
 We continually evaluate and review our policies related to the portrayal of our consolidated financial position and consolidated results of operations that require the application of significant judgment by our management.
 We also analyze the need for certain estimates, including the need for such items as allowance for doubtful accounts, inventory reserves, long-lived fixed assets and capitalization of internal-use software development costs, reserve for uncertain income tax positions and tax valuation allowances, revenue recognition, sales returns, and deferred revenues, accounting for stock-based compensation, and contingencies and litigation.
-Historically, actual results have not materially deviated financial statements.
+Historically, actual results have not materially deviated from our estimates.
+However, we caution readers that actual results could differ from our estimates and assumptions applied in the preparation of our consolidated financial statements.
 If circumstances change relating to the various assumptions or conditions used in our estimates, we could experience an adverse effect on our financial position, results of operations, and cash flows.
-We have identified the following applicable significant accounting policies and critical estimates as of March 31, 2022.
+We have identified the following applicable significant accounting policies and critical estimates as of June 30, 2022.